At some point in your life, you may have a period when you fall on hard times and your bills start to pile up.

 If you're ultimately unable to make payments, your debts may be sent to collections, meaning your account will be passed to a debt recovery agency, earning a collection letter and possibly a stain on your credit report.
-The credit bureau agencies, Experian, Transunion and Equifax, may lower your credit score by 50 points or more, resulting in higher interest rates for any future lending ventures.
+The credit bureau agencies, Experian, Transunion and Equifax, may lower your credit score by 50 points or more, resulting in higher interest rates for any future borrowing.

-That said, by taking the right steps, you can stop the annoying calls and get your credit score back up.
+By taking the right steps, you can stop the annoying calls and get your credit score back up.

 How to remove Credit Collection Services from your credit report